ambagwa/100-Days-Of-Code/new-log.md

 ## Day 27 : July 4, 2024

 **Today's progress**: I auto-inremented stock number when a user added a new book to the inventory.
-I also modified the collectBookDetails()
+I also modified the collectBookDetails().
+I also managed to tick all teh requirements I had while designing this project.

 **Thoughts**: console.log() comes in handy when debugging